-Matamata-Piako is projected to grow by around 1,500 residents between 2018 and 2028.
-Over the next 30 years the population is expected to grow by more than 4,000 people with 3,200 extra dwellings and to continue industrial and commercial expansion.
+Matamata-Piako is projected to grow by around 2,224 residents between 2021 and 2031, with 1,106 extra dwellings.
 This growth will create the need for water, wastewater, roads, stormwater, parks, reserves and community facilities beyond what normal levels of service and maintenance provides for.
 We are proposing to charge Development Contributions for roads, water, wastewater, and stormwater.